Blog

 What Is Palonosetron Used For?

-5-HT3 receptor antagonists are FDA-approved drugs, mainly used to prevent nausea and vomiting in adults and children undergoing cancer treatments.
+5-HT3 receptor antagonists are FDA-approved medications used to prevent nausea and vomiting associated with chemotherapy, radiation therapy, and surgery.
 For example, it may be used after receiving cancer-treating drugs (chemotherapy), undergoing radiation therapy, or experiencing nausea and vomiting associated with postoperative anesthesia.

 Route of Administration and Strength